INTERVIEW AND LIVE PICTURES BY MARKO SYRJÄLÄ

 That’s what they did, right.

-Actually, I have to ask, what went wrong between Donnie and rest of the band?
+I have to ask, what went wrong between Donnie and the rest of the band?

-Well he was kind of… he was the reason we were successful to begin with but he was also the reason we started falling apart at the end he was just a control freak and after a while we just – it just gets so far out of hand that nobody can take it anymore.
-At least I couldn’t, I was the first one to leave I just couldn’t take it anymore.
+He was kind of… he was the reason we were successful, to begin with, but he was also the reason we started falling apart at the end.
+He was just a control freak, and after a while, we just – it just gets so far out of hand that nobody can take it anymore.
+At least I couldn’t, and I was the first one to leave; I just couldn’t take it anymore.

-Is it definitely out of question that you would someday work with him again?
+Is it definitely out of the question that you would someday work with him again?

-I don’t think that’s going to happen [Laughter] I think him and Steve they weren’t even speaking so and now that we’ve been doing these shows without him I’m sure he really hates us and he doesn’t get over things very easily
+I don’t think that’s going to happen [Laughter].
+I believe him and Steve weren’t even speaking so, and now that we’ve been doing these shows without him, I’m sure he really hates us, and he doesn’t get over things very easily.

-But he’s still getting good royalties when you guys are performing his songs live?
+But he’s still getting reasonable royalties when you guys are performing his songs live?